pagkly/Zed/Investopedia4/Reading Into the Manufacturer's Suggested Retail Price (MSRP).md

 The manufacturer's suggested retail price is also sometimes referred to as the recommended retail price (RRP), sticker price, list price, or suggested retail price of products.
 This was developed to help standardize the price of goods throughout the various locations of a company’s stores.

 Some [[retailers]](https://www.investopedia.com/articles/markets/122415/worlds-top-10-retailers-wmt-cost.asp) sell products at or just below the MSRP.
 They may set the price lower if the product is on sale or has been moved to clearance.
 They may also reduce prices if they're trying to reduce their inventories, or they're trying to attract more consumers.
-Conversely, stores may set prices higher than the MSRP if a product is really popular and they know it will sell quickly.
+Conversely, stores may set prices higher than the MSRP if a product is really popular and they know it [[Will|will]] sell quickly.

 The automotive industry frequently uses MSRP.
 Legally, car dealerships must display the price on a sticker on the car’s windshield or on a spec sheet.
 Buyers can use this price as a point to start negotiations before arriving at a fair price for the vehicle.